Pineaplepen3264/https-c1c6d5f6-d5f6-4753-955c-6c1910aef3d4-api.glitch.com-git-locrian-holistic-hearing/talk.md

-KA2: I added a New Tank, so What should it upgrade from
+KA2: I added a New Tank, so What should it upgrade from?